jfeist/QuantumAlgebra.jl/README.md

-While there is some documentation, it is not always kept fully up to date, and it is recommended to look at the latest commit messages to get an idea about new features etc.  You can also check out the example notebooks in the `examples`.
-You can view them on [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/) or try them out interactively on [Binder](https://mybinder.org/v2/gh/jfeist/QuantumAlgebra.jl/master?filepath=examples).
+While there is some documentation, it is not always kept fully up to date, and it is recommended to look at the latest commit messages to get an idea about new features etc. You can also check out the notebooks in the `examples` folder, which can be viewed online with [nbviewer](https://nbviewer.jupyter.org/github/jfeist/QuantumAlgebra.jl/blob/master/examples/) and even tried out interactively with [Binder](https://mybinder.org/v2/gh/jfeist/QuantumAlgebra.jl/master?filepath=examples).

 ## Overview